ko-redtruck/facial-landmark-detection/project-submission/README.md

 ### Submission

-The submission includes two trained model files which can be tested with the submitted demo notebook or using the testing script (`test.py`) which is part of the project code.
-There are also test images provided in the `testImages`-directory.
+The submission includes two trained model files which can be tested with the submitted demo notebook, the livestream code in `live_prediction.py` or using the testing script (`test.py`) which is part of the project code.
+There are also test images provided in the `testImages` directory.

-The project code is split into 5 files with `data_loading.py` containing all functionality used for data-loading and preprocessing, `visualisation.py` the one concerning the visualisation of training and test data and `video_processing.py` the functions used to extraxt frames from videos and reconstruct them. `train.py` is a training script which can be executed from the command line and automatically fetches the dataset from [GitHub](https://github.com/ko-redtruck/facial-landmark-detection/raw/main/facial-keypoints-detection.zip).
-The script `test.py` can be used to test a model file.
+The project code is split into 6 files with `data_loading.py` containing all functionality used for data-loading and preprocessing, `visualisation.py` the one concerning the visualisation and prediction of training and test data and `video_processing.py` having functions used to extraxt frames from videos and reconstruct them. `train.py` is a training script which can be executed from the command line and automatically fetches the dataset from [GitHub](https://github.com/ko-redtruck/facial-landmark-detection/raw/main/facial-keypoints-detection.zip).
+The script `test.py` can be used to test a model file on images and `live_prediction.py` starts a video stream, where the live webcam feed is being predicted.

 ### Execution